-Inspectors found that the proposed medication management policies and procedures were satisfactory and safe.
+The inspector found that the proposed medication management policies and procedures were satisfactory and safe.

-Inspectors reviewed the medication policy which was comprehensive and gave clear guidance to nursing staff on areas such as medication administration, refusal and withholding of medications, medications requiring strict controls, disposal of medications and medication errors.
+The inspector reviewed the medication policy which was comprehensive and gave clear guidance to nursing staff on areas such as medication administration, refusal and withholding of medications, medications requiring strict controls, disposal of medications and medication errors.
+Safe storage facilities will be provided.

-The person in charge explained that staff will keep a register of controlled drugs and that two staff will sign and date the register at the time of administration and that the stock balance will be checked and signed for by two staff at the change of each shift.
+The person in charge explained that staff will keep a register of controlled drugs when and if required and that two staff will sign and date the register at the time of administration and that the stock balance will be checked and signed for by two staff at the change of each shift.

-Inspectors saw that all proposed staff had undertaken a medication management programme which included three competency assessments.
-Safe storage facilities were provided.
+The inspector saw that all proposed staff had undertaken a medication management programme which included practical competency assessments.
+This will be repeated on a yearly basis.

-The person in charge said he had secured the services of a pharmacy to supply the medication and provide additional training and guidance for staff and residents.
+The person in charge said he had secured the services of a pharmacy to supply the medication.
+They will also provide additional training and guidance for staff and residents on medication management.
 Monthly audits will be undertaken to ensure compliance with the centre's policy and that all required documentation is correctly completed.

-Self administration of medication by individual residents will be facilitated following appropriate assessments.
+Self administration by residents will be facilitated following suitable assessments.